Migrating from Hooks

 The guiding principle

-Don't migrate components.
-Migrate features.
+Don't migrate hooks.
+Migrate ownership.

 This is deliberately bottom-up.
 You don't need buy-in from the whole team before you start.
 You don't need a migration epic.
 You don't need to touch routing, build config, or tests.
 You just rewrite the next feature you're already working on.